Approximate Bayesian Computation with Path Signatures: Conclusion

 \section{Conclusion}

 In this paper, we introduced two novel approaches---Signature \gls{abc} and Signature Regression \gls{abc}---to performing approximate Bayesian computation with time series simulation models.
+Each method relies on the path signature---an object that is fundamental to the theory of controlled differential equations and rough paths---and that is associated with the path traversed by a sequence of data points.
+In particular, we make use of the recently developed signature kernel to construct and compute discrepancies between time series data arising in \gls{abc} settings without manually contriving summary statistics.

-Each method relies on the recently developed signature kernel trick to compute discrepancies between time series data.
-As an illustration of our proposed methods, we presented four examples of Bayesian inference tasks in which our approaches outperform existing techniques that are common in the approximate Bayesian inference literature.
-We demonstrate that our methods flexibly accommodate a number of potentially helpful transformations of the data, for example the lead-lag transformation \citep{FLINT20162593}, and in our final example that our methods are immediately applicable to multivariate and irregularly sampled time series data.
+We show that the natural notion of distance between time series to which such an approach leads satisfies conditions under which the \gls{abc} posterior converges to the ground-truth posterior (under certain regularity conditions on the simulator's likelihood function) and discuss the robustness properties of the Signature \gls{abc} posterior as the number of data points $n\to \infty$ within a finite time horizon for a fixed \gls{abc} tolerance parameter.
+As an illustration of our proposed methods, we present multiple examples of Bayesian inference tasks in which our approaches outperform existing techniques that are common in the approximate Bayesian inference literature; indeed, in each experiment we consider, at least one signature-based method uniformly dominates competing methods across all three of the metrics considered in this paper.
+We demonstrate that our methods flexibly accommodate a number of potentially helpful transformations of the data---for example, delay transformations---and in our final examples that our methods are applicable to more complex settings than univariate time series, for example multivariate and irregularly sampled sequences and even simulators that generate non-Euclidean time series.

-While we have compared the different loss functions using a basic rejection algorithm in this paper in order to allow for a simple and transparent comparison, we note that our proposed methods can be embedded within other more sophisticated sampling algorithms, for example \gls{mcmc} or sequential Monte Carlo methods.
+While we have compared the different distance measures using a basic rejection algorithm in this paper in order to allow for a simple and transparent comparison, we note that our proposed methods can be embedded within other more sophisticated sampling algorithms, for example \gls{mcmc} or sequential Monte Carlo methods.
 Additionally for the Signature Regression \gls{abc} method, there is the possibility of incorporating mechanisms for generating more accurate regression results, for example using a pilot run to determine regions of non-negligible posterior mass as described in \citet{Fearnhead2012}.
 This may allow for improved approximations to the true posterior density.